ticflay/tcc-api/README.md

 4. **Set environment variables:**

-Create a `.env` file in the root directory of the project and set the necessary environment variables, including the database password and the ChatGPT API key.
+Create a `.env` file in the root directory of the project and set the necessary environment variables.

 ```plaintext
 DB_PASSWORD=your-password